Skip to contents

 #> site n_species coverage

-Now, let’s say that our next analyses require to work at a coarser resolution.
-We need to aggregate site data on a new spatial grid (object SpatRaster from the terra package).
-Let’s import this coarser raster.
+We would now like to aggregate our sites at a coarser scale, because 10km by 10km is a too small resolution.
+Now, let’s say that our next analyses require to work at a coarser resolution We need to aggregate site data on a new spatial grid (object SpatRaster from the terra package).
+First of all, we can create a coarser grid based on our locations object.

 coarser_grid <- system.file("extdata", "grid_area.tif", package = "funbiogeo")